CyprienBosserelle/BG_Flood/docs/paper.md

 # Software design

 `BG_Flood` is a GPU-native hydrodynamic model engineered to facilitate high-performance environmental simulations.
 The model prioritises computational efficiency and ease of use, providing a modern framework for simulating complex flows across varying spatial scales.
-BG_Flood was designed for inundation simulation from a range of processes useful for Tsunami, rainfall, river and storm-surge driven inundation
+BG_Flood was designed for inundation simulation from a range of processes useful for Tsunami, rainfall, river and storm-surge driven inundation.

 ## Numerical Framework and Performance